 I will first commend my colleague, the Minister of Energy and Public Utilities, hon.
+Joe resources at our disposal, that is, water.
+This Bill represents a historical landmark in the

-Joe Lesjongard for bringing to this House such a long-awaited piece of legislation.
+Lesjongard for bringing to this House such a long-awaited piece of legislation.